kasprzakewa/ASTRA-Loop/README.md

-# ASTRA-L
+# ASTRA-Loop

-**ASTRA-L** is a Software-in-the-Loop (SITL) simulation environment for testing apogee prediction algorithms and airbrake control strategies on experimental student rocket flight data.
+**ASTRA-Loop** is a Software-in-the-Loop (SITL) simulation environment for testing apogee prediction algorithms and airbrake control strategies on experimental student rocket flight data.

 ## Requirements